sglkc/google-translate-api/README.md

 Type: `string`

-The text to be translated
+The text to be translated.

 #### options